Feldatal: Location

-The community lies 285 to 598 m above sea level on the north slope of the Vogelsberg mountains.
-Through the community flows the river Felda, which empties into the Ohm at Gemünden.
+The municipality lies 285 to 598 m above sea level on the north slope of the Vogelsberg mountains.
+Through the municipality flows the river Felda, which empties into the Ohm at Gemünden.

-Neighbouring communities
+Neighbouring municipalities

-Feldatal borders in the north on the town of Romrod, in the northeast on the community of Schwalmtal, in the east on the community of Lautertal, in the south on the town of Ulrichstein, in the southwest on the community of Mücke, and in the northwest on the community of Gemünden.
+Feldatal borders in the north on the town of Romrod, in the northeast on the municipality of Schwalmtal, in the east on the municipality of Lautertal, in the south on the town of Ulrichstein, in the southwest on the municipality of Mücke, and in the northwest on the municipality of Gemünden.

-Constituent communities
+Constituent municipalities

-The community consists of the centres of Ermenrod, Groß-Felda with constituent community of Schellnhausen, Kestrich, Köddingen, Stumpertenrod, Windhausen and Zeilbach.
+The municipality consists of the centres of Ermenrod, Groß-Felda with constituent municipality of Schellnhausen, Kestrich, Köddingen, Stumpertenrod, Windhausen and Zeilbach.

 History

 Amalgamations

-Feldatal came into being as a result of the municipal reforms in 1972 when the aforesaid constituent communities were united into a greater community.
+Feldatal came into being as a result of the municipal reforms in 1972 when the aforesaid constituent municipalities were united into a greater municipality.

 Politics

 The municipal council is made up of 15 members.
 As of the municipal elections held on 26 March 2006, 4 seats are held by the SPD, 4 by the CDU, 6 by the FWG, a citizens' coalition, and one by the A.L.F.

 The municipal executive is made up of 7 members and the mayor.
 Two seats are held by the SPD, 2 by the CDU, 2 by the FWG, and one by the A.L.F.

 The current mayor, Leopold Bach, was elected in 2018.